wirelessops/ReceiptsGo/README.md

 All repository secrets have been replaced with placeholder files, so Travis should be able to build properly for all requests.

+## Legacy Branch Access

+We changed our way of saving secrets files starting with `release_4.14.0`.
+If you wish to interact with a release prior to then, you should perform the following:

+1. `tar cvf secrets.tar app/src/main/res/values/secrets.xml app/src/free/res/values/ads.xml app/src/free/res/xml/analytics.xml`
+2. `rm app/src/free/res/values/ads.xml`
+3. `rm app/src/free/res/xml/analytics.xml`
+4. `rm app/src/main/res/values/secrets.xml`
+5. `git checkout YOUR_DESIRED_BRANCH`
+6. `tar xvf secrets.tar`

+Which should allow these to build properly with the placeholder files.

 ## License

 ```none